Pedavulempadu

-Pedavulempadu is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Pedavulempadu is a village in Y. Ramavaram Mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, This Village had a population of 368, out of which 174 were male and 194 were female.
 Population of children below 6 years of age were 9.78%.
 The literacy rate of the village is 1%.